-- Help children who are economically or educationally deprived.
+- Help children and youth who are economically or educationally deprived.

-- Help children who have physical or mental health disabilities.
+- Help children and youth who have physical or mental health disabilities.

-- Help children who have experienced bereavement or violence.
+- Help children and youth who have experienced bereavement or violence.

 - Will be local and sustainable with potential replicability.

-- Help children from isolated communities speaking only a native language, and currently have little or no contact with Israeli or Palestinian communities.
+- Help children and youth from isolated communities speaking only a native language, and currently have little or no contact with either Israeli or Palestinian communities.

 - Community based CBOs and NGOs who currently apply our principles and conflict resolution policies in all their activities and programmes.